MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/manage-updates-baselines-windows-defender-antivirus.md

 For more information see [Manage the sources for Windows Defender Antivirus protection updates](https://docs.microsoft.com/mem/configmgr/protect/deploy-use/endpoint-definitions-wsus#to-synchronize-endpoint-protection-definition-updates-in-standalone-wsus)

 > [!NOTE]
-> We release these monthly updates in phases (aka rings).
-This result in multiple packages showing up in your WSUS server.
+> We release these monthly updates in phases.
+This results in multiple packages showing up in your WSUS server.

 ## Monthly platform and engine versions